 New state privacy laws are popping up with increasing speed, and no two are alike.
 Each has unique compliance obligations, reporting requirements, and penalties.
 If you have clients, customers and/or supply chain partners in multiple states, managing this expanding maze of privacy requirements will soon be very complicated.
 How can you cost-effectively keep pace and use privacy as a competitive edge in your business?

-Join our live discussion Thursday, August 12th at 2 PM EDT with experts who help companies large and small every day as they manage this growing regulatory compliance burden.
+Watch our on-demand webinar with experts who help companies large and small every day as they manage this growing regulatory compliance burden.

 How to objectively assess your risk

 Do’s and don’ts for privacy policies, data sharing and data selling

 What to expect from the U.S. Federal Government?
 Could relief be coming?

 Real-world examples to illustrate the recommendations

 Note: This webinar is not associated with, endorsed by or sponsored by IAPP

 Jodi works with businesses to create long-lasting customer relationships that are compliant with privacy laws such as GDPR, CCPA, CPRA and US Privacy laws.
 Our service offerings include: